-Торіс Decision-maker Appeal Notes Admission to a program not governed by the Undergraduate , Doctor of Medicine , Non-Award and CSP Admissions Procedure Head of Academic Unit (for example: Head of School)/ Associate Dean (Academic), or as defined by specific program requirements) Student Academic Administrative Appeals Committee (SAAAC) For example: admissions to Postgraduate coursework programs under the Postgraduate Coursework Admissions Procedure .
-Progression Improvement Plan Associate Dean (Academic) SAAAC Assessment Head of Academic Unit (for example: Head of School) (before the date of finalisation of results); Associate Dean (Academic) (after the date of finalisation of results) SAAAC In all cases, it is expected that a student will seek feedback from the Course Coordinator before starting the formal process.
-Assessment remark Associate Dean (Academic) SAAAC Mid-semester deferred examinations Head of Academic Unit (for example: Head of School) Associate Dean (Academic) Another decision by the Associate Dean (Academic), Executive Dean, or the Deputy Vice-Chancellor (Academic) that directly affects the student Associate Dean (Academic) / Executive Dean / Deputy Vice-Chancellor (Academic) SAAAC For example, requests for program variations.
-Change to finalised results (refer to Academic Records Policy) Associate Dean (Academic) / Executive Dean (before the remark finalisation date) SAAAC When there is an error in the grade calculation or as a result of a remark request.
-OS-HELP Director, Student Enrichment and Employability Development SAAAC Termination of a Vice- Chancellor's Scholarship or a UQ Excellence Scholarship based on changes in student's eligibility Scholarship Progression Improvement Plan Committee Chair SAAAC
+Topic Decision-maker Appeal Notes Admission to a coursework program under the Admission to Coursework Procedure See the Admission to Coursework Procedure .
+Deputy Vice-Chancellor (Academic) Progression Improvement Plan Associate Dean (Academic) SAAAC Assessment Head of Academic Unit (for example: Head of School) (before the date of finalisation of results); Associate Dean (Academic) (after the date of finalisation of results) SAAAC In all cases, it is expected that a student will seek feedback from the Course Coordinator before starting the formal process.
+Assessment remark Associate Dean (Academic) SAAAC Mid-semester deferred examinations Head of Academic Unit (for example: Head of School) Associate Dean (Academic) Another decision by the Associate Dean (Academic), Executive Dean, or the Deputy Vice-Chancellor (Academic) that directly affects the student Associate Dean (Academic) / Executive Dean / Deputy Vice- Chancellor (Academic) SAAAC For example, requests for program variations.
+Change to finalised results (refer to Academic Records Policy ) Associate Dean (Academic) / Executive Dean (before the remark finalisation date) SAAAC When there is an error in the grade calculation or as a result of a remark request.
+OS-HELP Director, Student Enrichment and Success SAAAC Termination of a Vice- Chancellor's Scholarship or a UQ Excellence Scholarship based on changes in student's eligibility Scholarship Progression Improvement Plan Committee Chair SAAAC All matters relating to admission, enrolment or assessment of the PhD, MPhil and research professional doctorates Dean, Graduate School SAAAC

-Торіс Decision-maker Appeal Notes All matters relating to admission, enrolment or assessment of the PhD, MPhil and research professional doctorates Dean, Graduate School SAAAC Admission to a program governed by the Undergraduate, Doctor of Medicine, Non-Award and CSP Admissions Procedure See the Undergraduate , Doctor of Medicine , Non- Award and CSP Admissions Procedure for admissions to undergraduate, Doctor of Medicine and non-award programs and CSP Deputy Vice- Chancellor (Academic) For example: all Undergraduate, Doctor of Medicine, Non-Awards and CSP Admissions.
-Academic or teaching standards Head of Academic Unit (for example: Head of School) for coursework programs and shorter form credentials; Associate Dean (Research) or Institute Deputy Director for PhD, MPhil and research professional doctorates Executive Dean for coursework programs and shorter form credentials; Dean, Graduate School for PhD, MPhil and research professional doctorates The category "academic standards" refers to issues such as teaching, supervision, academic programs and workloads.
-Research matters Head of Academic Unit (for example: Head of School) / Academic Discipline; other relevant Heads of Organisational Unit Executive Dean for coursework programs and shorter form credentials; Dean, Graduate School for PhD, MPhil and research professional doctorates Consultation with or transfer to the Office of the Deputy Vice- Chancellor (Research and Innovation) may be applicable in some cases.
+Topic Decision-maker Appeal Notes Academic or teaching standards Head of Academic Unit (for example: Head of School) for coursework programs and shorter form credentials; Associate Dean (Research) or Institute Deputy Director for PhD, MPhil and research professional doctorates Executive Dean for coursework programs and shorter form credentials; Dean, Graduate School for PhD, MPhil and research professional doctorates The category "academic standards" refers to issues such as teaching, supervision, academic programs and workloads.
+Research matters Head of Academic Unit (for example: Head of School) / Academic Discipline; other relevant Heads of Organisational Unit Executive Dean for coursework programs and shorter form credentials; Dean, Graduate School for PhD, MPhil and research professional doctorates Consultation with or transfer to the Office of the Deputy Vice-Chancellor (Research and Innovation) may be applicable in some cases.
 For example, issues related to access to or standards of research facilities.